SHAPE Engine

 Workplace Development

 Actively support the establishment of a thriving packaging circular economy that generates well-paid and meaningful employment opportunities.
-The aim is to meet or surpass the targets outlined in the United Nations Sustainable Development Goal 8, which advocates for sustained and inclusive economic growth, full and productive employment, and decent work for everyone.
+The aim is to meet or surpass the targets outlined in the United Nations Sustainable Development Goal 8, which advocates for sustained economic growth, full and productive employment, and decent work for everyone.

 Ecosystem Creation